 Free admission but there are fees for activities

-Raven and her daughter (and seemingly every family on the Upper West Side) hit this fete every year.
+This huge annual Purim bash seems to attract every family on the Upper West Side.
 It's a ton of fun on multiple floors featuring carnival games with tchotchkes as prizes, holiday goodies to eat, multiple inflatable houses, face painting and an exotic animal petting zoo.
 All the kids (and some adults) come in costume.
 Although admission is free, you need to buy activity tickets, so it can be costly if you don't set a firm limit.
 And it's always pretty crowded, but there are so many things to do, the lines tend to move quickly.

-Looking for more ways to celebrate?
+Looking for other ways to celebrate?
 There are even more Purim parties in our Event Calendar.